-Figures 1A and 1B show the projected Key Well elevation through the end of this fiscal year 2023-24 (June 30, 2024) and next fiscal year 2024-25 (June 30, 2025).
-Figure 1A assumes MWD imported water deliveries of about 50,000 acre-feet during the 2024 and Figure 1B assumes no imported water deliveries (worst case).
-Both projections also assume the delivery and replenishment of "only" local water, and the return of normal percolation rates at SFSG's.
-Both figures show two lines, one is the "measured" Key Well elevation and the second is the "operational" Key Well elevation (only local water and delivered RDA water, and no Cyclic Storage water).
+Figure 1 shows the projected Key Well elevation through the end of this fiscal year 2024-25 (June 30, 2025) and next fiscal year 2025-26 (June 30, 2026).
+Figure 1 assumes MWD imported water deliveries of about 100,000 acre-feet starting spring 2025.
+The projection also assumes the delivery and replenishment of local water, and the return of normal percolation rates at SFSG's.
+Figure 1 shows two lines, one is the "measured" Key Well elevation and the second is the "operational" Key Well elevation (only local water and delivered RDA water, and no Cyclic Storage water).
 The "operational" Key Well elevation is used in determining the OSY.

-Figures 1A shows a projection of the Key Well elevation to June 2025, assuming the availability of imported water through calendar year 2024 of about 50,000 acre-feet and (essentially) worst-case conditions for fiscal year 2024-25 (dry year and production of 180,000 acre-feet).
-Figure 1B shows a projection of the Key Well elevation to June 2025, assuming no imported water and (essentially) worst-case conditions for fiscal year 2024-25 (dry year and production of 180,000 acre-feet).
-The projected "operational" Key Well elevation (only local water and delivered RDA water, and no Cyclic Storage water) in June 2024 will be about 239 feet.
-In addition, the projected Key Well elevation "measured" in June 2024 is about 254 feet.
+Figure 1 shows a projection of the Key Well elevation to June 2026, assuming the availability of imported water through calendar year 2025 of about 100,000 acrefeet and (essentially) worst-case local conditions for fiscal year 2025-26 (dry year and production of 190,000 acre-feet).
+The projected "operational" Key Well elevation (only local water and delivered RDA water, and no Cyclic Storage water) in June 2025 is projected to be about 216 feet and further decrease in June 2026 to about 202 feet.
+In addition, the projected Key Well elevation "measured" in June 2025 is about 241 feet and in June 2026 is about 234 feet.

-Figure 2 shows the measured groundwater elevation at the Key Well, which includes stored Supplemental Water (Cyclic Storage and the initial Water Resource

-Development Assessment deliveries to Cyclic Storage) and the operational groundwater elevation at the Key Well, which is used to characterize "natural" groundwater elevations for the purposes of establishing an Operating Safe Yield.
+Figure 2 shows the measured groundwater elevation at the Key Well, which includes stored Supplemental Water (Cyclic Storage and the initial Water Resource Development Assessment deliveries to Cyclic Storage) and the operational groundwater elevation at the Key Well, which is used to characterize "natural" groundwater elevations for the purposes of establishing an Operating Safe Yield.
 However, for the purpose of this Report, the measured Key Well elevation is referenced throughout.